Bulletstorm: Remastered version

+VR version

+On June 1, 2023, during the 2023 Meta Quest Games Showcase, a VR version, published by People Can Fly and developed by Incuvo, of the game was announced, using Unreal Engine 4.
+Initially set for release on December 14, 2023 on Meta Quest 2, Meta Quest Pro and PlayStation VR2, the date was later pushed back until January 18, 2024.

 Reception

 Critical reception

-According to review aggregator Metacritic, the game received generally positive reviews upon release.
+According to review aggregator website Metacritic, the game received generally positive reviews upon release.

 The game's combat received acclaim.
 Writing for GameSpot, Kevin VanOrd described the game as "sometimes ludicrous and often ludicrously fun".
 He praised the skillshot mechanic for tying into the upgrade system as this gave players an incentive to use them during combat.
 He also enjoyed the weapons, which enables players to fight against enemies in "intriguing" ways.
 Tim Turi of Game Informer praised the game for offering players a lot of freedom when controlling Grayson, comparing the game favourably to Mirror's Edge.
 He also applauded how the game allowed players to combine different moves together freely.
 Rich McCormick of PC Gamer also liked the skillshot system for allowing players to use their creativity to eliminate enemies.
 However, he noted that this combat loop falls flat during the latter part of the game where players combat more agile mutant enemies.
 Arthur Gies, an IGN reviewer, described the game as "violently charming".
 He felt the skillshot system, the weapons, and the responsive gunplay turned Bulletstorm's combat into a success.
 He noted, though, that by the end of the game, the combat became monotonous and repetitive as the game failed to offer more diverse combat encounters.
 David Houghton of GamesRadar compared the game to a "3D puzzle game" and a "high-speed strategy game".
 He described the game as "a very intelligent, highly intricate, and sumptuously nuanced design masquerading as a big dumb action game" and recognized that its gameplay helped evolve the FPS genre.

 Critics also generally enjoyed the game's setting and pacing.
 VanOrd liked the variety in the game's mission design and felt that most of the missions were entertaining and exciting.
 Despite this, he was disappointed by the game's linear design, making it difficult for the player to control the battlefield when they were facing multiple enemies at once.
 Gies, Joystiq's Randy Nelson, Christian Donlan of Eurogamer praised the game's setpieces and pacing.
 Both McCormick and Gies praised the game's visuals and the setting's color palette.
 Nelson praised Stygia as a setting, describing the campaign as a "wild ride through some truly fantastic, alien locations".
 Gies also appreciated the game's environmental storytelling, which helped establish Stygia's history and turned it into an interesting setting.